Family Holidays in Seville with Babies, Toddlers and Kids Under 4…

 Seville is a fantastic family holiday destination.
 It is an attractive, vibrant city and a wonderful place to take babies, toddlers and young kids as the centre is mostly pedestrianized and there are a great many child friendly restaurants.

 The gothic Cathedral with the Giralda tower are worth seeing as is the Alcazar palace with its Moorish influence and stunning gardens with peacocks roaming freely.
-The cobble streets lined with orange trees are one of the most famous aspects of Seville as is the bullfighting ring and the flamenco dancing shows (a good show for the whole family is at Casa de la Memoria on Calle Ximenez de Enciso in the Barrio Santa Cruz area).
+The cobble stone streets lined with orange trees are one of the most famous aspects of Seville as is the bullfighting ring and the flamenco dancing shows (a good show for the whole family is at Casa de la Memoria on Calle Ximenez de Enciso in the Barrio Santa Cruz area).

 There is also an aquarium and theme park in the city (See ‘What to Do’) and the parks have playgrounds and plenty of green space for kids to run around after sightseeing.
 There are also plenty of hotels which cater well to families and there are apartments available in the centre which provide laundry services and well equipped kitchens which can prove handy if you are travelling with a baby or toddler.

-Buying your Baby and Toddler Essentials in Seville
+Baby and Toddler Essentials

 You will be able to buy all of your baby and toddler necessities in Seville however, even familiar brands of formula may be produced differently in Spain so ensure that you bring your formula from home if you think your baby may be fussy or if they have a specific formula that they require.
 There are a number of supermarkets in and around Seville’s centre such as El Corte Ingles and Carrefour.